zingolabs/chasqui_book/src/chapter_1.md

 # Slide One: Problem Statement

-## The environment is designed for miscommunication.
+## Our environment is designed for miscommunication.

    * We think we're thinkers, but we're feelers.
 We act on emotion.
 We pay attention to that which is outrageous, and the costs of those payments are mounting into insurmountable emotional debt.